‘Terminator-style’ loss of control is biggest AI risk, Technology Secretary says

 “But there is a case to believe that it may pose a risk on a scale like pandemics and nuclear war, and that’s why, as leaders, we have a responsibility to act to take the steps to protect people, and that’s exactly what we’re doing.”

+Turning to the vice-president he said: “Kamala, your executive order just this week is a deep and comprehensive demonstration of the potential of AI and it’s very welcome in this climate.

+“I wanted us to have a session to talk about this issue as leaders with shared values in private and hear from all of you about what you’re most excited about, what you’re concerned about and how we can look back in five years’ time on this moment and know that we made the right choices to harness all the benefits of AI in a way that will be safe for our communities but deliver enormous potential as well.”

-While attending the summit on Wednesday, Elon Musk said AI was “one of the biggest threats” humanity faces and said it was “not clear to me if we can control such a thing” when for the first time, humans faced “something that is going to be far more intelligent than us”.
+While attending the gathering on Wednesday, Elon Musk said AI was “one of the biggest threats” humanity faces and that it was “not clear to me if we can control such a thing” when for the first time, humans faced “something that is going to be far more intelligent than us”.

 Ms Donelan said the Government has a responsibility to manage the potential risks, but also said AI offered “humongous benefits”.